 Digital NOTAM concept

 - the current Notice to Airmen (NOTAM) is a text note intended to be read by pilots, controllers and other operational personnel involved in flight operations.
 A Digital NOTAM is intended for automatic processing and interpretation.
 Using dedicated software, it can be formatted into textual and graphical formats for presentation to human operators.
 Digital NOTAM data can be used, for example, in order to present an actual airport map to the pilot or to the air traffic controller, containing graphical depictions of the work in progress areas, closed taxiways or runways, temporary obstacles, etc. A Digital NOTAM might also trigger automated actions, such as determine procedures impacted by the unavailability of a navaid;

 In order to enable the provision of Digital NOTAM, the information currently exchanged by NOTAM had to be modelled and specified in a logical data model.
 This was achieved with the Aeronautical Information Exchange Model (AIXM) version 5.

-In addition to the AIXM model, specific rules are necessary in order to harmonise the encoding of the different categories of NOTAM "events".
+In addition to the AIXM data model, specific rules are necessary in order to harmonise the encoding of the different categories of NOTAM "events".
 A situation that affects one or more aeronautical features, by altering their properties, either temporarily or permanently and which requires specific encoding, decoding and verification rules in AIXM is described in this document as an “event scenario”.

 In order to enable a smooth transition and to support the current NOTAM users who will not have the capability to use Digital NOTAM from the first day, Digital NOTAMs will be issued in parallel with the current NOTAM messages.
 For this reason, the automatic generation of the text NOTAM is also in the scope of this specification.
 Thus, NOTAM will be generated in the same way that AIP tables and aeronautical charts are generated from a common aeronautical information database.
 For this purpose, the text NOTAM generation rules are described for each particular scenario.
 This should avoid the manual creation on a different system and minimise the risk of inconsistencies that could otherwise exist between the NOTAM text and the digital data.